 If you want to try something different, some of these craps games have even lower house edges.

 The most popular variation of craps is Crapless Craps.
 This may also go under the names of Ruse Craps and Never Ever Craps.
-Created by Bob Stupak, the philosophy behind it was to stop players losing pass line bets through hitting the numbers of two, three, and twelve.
+Created by Bob Stupak, the philosophy behind it was to stop players losing pass line bets by hitting the numbers of two, three, and twelve.

 It’s a more favorable variation for the player because it’s more difficult to lose on the come-out roll.
 It’s nearly impossible to crap out on the come-out roll.